 How does one dress for fall in the southwest?
 Or, really, anywhere right now –because in early September it’s still toasty in so many parts of the country.
-I’ve been thinking about this question an awful lot since moving to Vegas.
 Here are a few items I am thinking could help me ease the transition into fall–especially when it’s still several months off if you live in the desert!

 Perforated Booties and Mules